-The Prize was founded thanks to an endowment of the Abdullah Mubarak Al Sabah Foundation.
-In each of the years since the prize commenced, it has attracted around 50 nominations from some 15 publishers and the overall standard of entries has been extremely high.
+The Prize was founded thanks to an endowment of the Abdullah Al-Mubarak Al-Sabah Foundation.
+In each of the years since the prize commenced, it has attracted around 50 nominations from some 20 publishers and the overall standard of entries has been extremely high.
 The prize is awarded for the best scholarly work on the Middle East each year.
 Normally the chronological remit of the prize will be from the rise of Islam until the present day, but outstanding scholarly entries from the pre-Islamic era may also be considered.

-The deadline for entries for this year's prize is 31st January 2013.
+The deadline for entries for the prize which will be awarded in 2017 is 31st January 2017.

 General InformationA prize or prizes will be awarded each year to the value of up to £10,000 for the best scholarly work in English on the Middle East which has been published in its first edition in the United Kingdom.
-We are now accepting submissions for books published during the calendar year 2012 and listed in Whitaker's Books in Print.
+We are now accepting submissions for books published during the calendar year 2016 and listed in Whitaker's Books in Print.
+The year will be taken as the copyright year listed within the book.
 Particular consideration will ge given to books of sound scholarship which enhance understanding of the Middle East among a wider readership in the English speaking world.
 Translations of work published in other modern languages are not eligible.

 The judges welcome entries on any aspect of Middle East studies.
 Normally the chronological remit of the prize will be from the rise of Islam until the present day, but outstanding scholarly entries from the pre-Islamic era may also be considered.